openmas-ai/openmas/docs/mcp_integration.md

-# MCP Integration in SimpleMAS
+# MCP Integration in OpenMAS

-SimpleMAS provides seamless integration with the Model Context Protocol (MCP) through the specialized `McpAgent` class and its subclasses, along with convenient decorators.
+OpenMAS provides seamless integration with the Model Context Protocol (MCP) through the specialized `McpAgent` class and its subclasses, along with convenient decorators.
 This allows you to create MCP-compatible agents with minimal effort.

 ## Overview

 MCP (Model Context Protocol) is a protocol for building model-backed applications.
 It's particularly useful for integrating LLMs like Claude into your applications.
-SimpleMAS provides a straightforward way to create MCP-compatible agents by:
+OpenMAS provides a straightforward way to create MCP-compatible agents by:

 1. Decorating methods with `@mcp_tool`, `@mcp_prompt`, or `@mcp_resource`
 2. Creating a subclass of `McpAgent`, `McpClientAgent`, or `McpServerAgent`